a-littlebit/node-regkey/README.md

 The type could be one of String, Buffer, Number, Array(for REG_MULTI_SZ)

-If resultType was not specified, it will be decided by the type of the value
+If resultType was not specified, it will be determined by the type of the value

 #### Handling an error